NA-MIC/ProjectWeek/PW30_2019_GranCanaria/README.md

 </tr>
 </table>

-## Welcome to the web page for the 30th Project Week!
 The 30th NA-MIC Project Week will be held during the week of January 28 - February 1, 2019 at [Universidad de Las Palmas de Gran Canaria](https://www.ulpgc.es/).

 Please read about our experience in running these events since 2005: [Increasing the Impact of Medical Image Computing Using